 HOW TO USE

-Beets are an extremely versatile food that can be used root to stem – from breakfast to dessert!
+Beets are an extremely versatile food that can be used from root to stem – from breakfast to dessert!
 Serve the roots raw (shaved or shredded), steamed, boiled, roasted, grilled, baked or juiced.
-They pair well with cheeses, apples, nuts, dill, citrus, fennel, mustard-based sauces, dips and even chocolate (think cake!).
+They pair well with cheeses, apples, nuts, dill, citrus, fennel, mustard-based sauces, dips, and even chocolate (think cake!).

-Beet greens are wonderful when sautéed and serve as a side dish, used in a pesto, soup or stew, stir-fry, grain bowl, or added to a smoothie.
+Beet greens are wonderful when sautéed and serve as a side dish, used in pesto, soup or stew, stir-fry, grain bowl, or added to a smoothie.
 Try this recipe for Sauteed Beet Greens with Garlic and Olive Oil from Martha Rose Shulman, posted in The New York Times.

 © 2018 Susan Denzer, Love + Craft Kitchen, LLC, All Rights Reserved